RyanMorash/frc5881web/README.md

 Hello world!
 ```

 The author-field is configured by editing the [data/authors.yml](data/authors.yml) file.
-If you're posting blog posts
+If you're posting blog posts you should add yourself to the authors file.

 ```yaml
 alextopher: